jeanpierre8/Big-Eng-Project/README.md

 ## Project Start:
 The application should have a web interface with an input form and a submit button, where users can input their sentences, and hit submit, and the sentiment of their sentence will be presented.
 <br/><br/>
-Image of the application:
+The image of the application:
 <img src="https://github.com/jeanpierre8/Big-Eng-Project/blob/main/index.PNG"/>
 <br/><br/>
-the output of the application:
+The output of the application:
 <img src="https://github.com/jeanpierre8/Big-Eng-Project/blob/main/output.PNG"/>
+<br/><br/>
 ## Project Management:
 ## Jira
     https://efrei22.atlassian.net/jira/software/projects/DEP/boards/1